Wolters Kluwer Tax & Accounting IFRS 17 Expertise Offered Through Webinars and eBook

-On January 1, 2021 - IFRS 17 - one of the biggest changes to insurance accounting in more than 20 years goes into effect.
-According to the International Accounting Standards Board, $13 trillion total assets of 450 listed insurers using International Financial Reporting Standard (IFRS) standards must become compliant with IFRS 17, which will dictate an overhaul of financial statements, tighter system integrations, and more granular auditability.
+On January 1, 2021 IFRS 17 one of the biggest changes to insurance accounting in more than 20 years, goes into effect.
+According to the International Accounting Standards Board, $13 trillion total assets of 450 listed insurers using International Financial Reporting Standard (IFRS) must become compliant with IFRS 17, which will dictate an overhaul of financial statements, tighter system integrations, and more granular auditability.

 IFRS 17 includes three measurement approaches, which have markedly different requirements when compared with existing standards: